-All teacher credentials candidates must demonstrate competency in their specific subject matter area prior to student teaching or internship and the teaching seminar (unless otherwise stated by the California Commission on Teacher Credentialing or by Executive Order).
+All teacher credentials candidates must demonstrate competency in their specific subject matter area prior to student teaching and the teaching seminar (EDSP 552).
 In the state of California, this requirement can be met by successful completion of one of the alternatives described below.

-- Multiple Subject- All multiple subject CSET subtests must be passed or a state-approved waiver program - Single Subject- All single subject CSET subtests in a core academic subject must be passed (Art; Mathematics, including foundation-level mathematics; science, including foundation-level; English, general science or specialized science; music; foreign language; social science) or a state-approved waiver program in a core academic subject
+- Multiple Subject- CSET subject tests 101, 102, and 103 must be passed or a state-approved undergraduate subject matter preparation program - Single Subject- CSET single subject tests must be passed (art, English, mathematics, including foundational-level mathematics, social science or science, including foundational level general science subjects allowed) or a state-approved undergraduate subject matter preparation program

-Prior to completion of the credential program, students must complete the following (unless otherwise stated by the California Commission on Teacher Credentialing or by Executive Order):
+Prior to completion of the credential program, students must complete the following: